osg-htc/operations/docs/services/topology-contacts-data.md

 Topology and Contacts Data
 ==========================

+This is internal documentation intended for OSG Operations staff.
-This document contains information about the data provided by <https://topology.opensciencegrid.org>.
+It contains information about the data provided by <https://topology.opensciencegrid.org>.

 The topology data for the service is in <https://github.com/opensciencegrid/topology>, in the `projects/`, `topology/`, and `virtual-organizations/` subdirectories.
 The contacts data is in <https://bitbucket.org/opensciencegrid/contact/>, in `contacts.yaml`.